HenriqueVG/CS50AI/Notes/Artificial Inteligence/Lecture 0. Search.md

 	- Add the current node to the explored set.
 ```

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WbzNRTTrX0g?start=1184&amp;end=1327" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## [[Depth-First Search]]

+>[!Definition]
+> Last-in first-out data type

 In the previous description of the _frontier_, one thing went unmentioned.
 At stage 1 in the pseudocode above, which node should be removed?
 This choice has implications on the quality of the solution and how fast it is achieved.
-There are multiple ways to go about the question of which nodes should be considered first, two of which can be represented by the data structures of **stack** (in _depth-first_ search) and **queue** (in _breadth-first search_; and [here is a cute cartoon demonstration](https://www.youtube.com/watch?v=2wM6_PuBIxY) (of the difference between the two).
+There are multiple ways to go about the question of which nodes should be considered first, two of which can be represented by the data structures of <mark style="background: #FFB86CA6;">stack (in depth-first search)</mark> and <mark style="background: #FFB86CA6;">queue(in breadth-first search)</mark>; and [here is a cute cartoon demonstration](https://www.youtube.com/watch?v=2wM6_PuBIxY) (of the difference between the two).

 We start with the _depth-first_ search (_DFS_) approach.